A Travel Price Comparison for Families, Couples, and Backpackers Beijing vs. Amsterdam for Attractions, Food, Nightlife, and Backpackers

 Is there more to do in Beijing or Amsterdam?

 Visitors will generally find more to do in Amsterdam than Beijing.
 While Beijing is larger than Amsterdam, Amsterdam has more sights, attractions, and activities for tourists.
-Amsterdam is more popular for its nightlife, music, historical sights, and impressive beauty, while Beijing is known for its museums and food.
+Amsterdam is more popular for its nightlife, music, historical sights, and impressive beauty, while Beijing is known for its museums and attractions and food.
 Beijing is popular for its rich culture, many historical landmarks, its long running history, and its world class cuisine.
 Amsterdam is popular for its scenic canals, huge biking culture, and its wild nightlife scene.
 It is also home to The Rijksmuseum.

 How is Beijing different from Amsterdam?